How Does Authentication Work?

 All of these use the authorization flow of OAuth2 to implement authentication.

-If your authentication provider is any of the above mentioned (except generic
+If your authentication provider is any of the above mentioned providers, you can

 app-config.yaml under the

-Each authentication provider (except SAML) needs five parameters: an OAuth client
+Each authentication provider (except SAML) needs six parameters: an OAuth client

-ID, a client secret, an authorization endpoint and a token endpoint, and
+ID, a client secret, an authorization endpoint, a token endpoint, an optional

-operation.
-Also this URL is used to verify that authentication requests are
+of the operation.
+Also this URL is used to verify that authentication requests

 These values are configured via the

 auth: providers: google: development: clientId: $env: AUTH_GOOGLE_CLIENT_ID clientSecret: $env: AUTH_GOOGLE_CLIENT_SECRET github: development: clientId: $env: AUTH_GITHUB_CLIENT_ID clientSecret: $env: AUTH_GITHUB_CLIENT_SECRET enterpriseInstanceUrl: $env: AUTH_GITHUB_ENTERPRISE_INSTANCE_URL gitlab: development: clientId: $env: oauth2: development: clientId: $env: AUTH_OAUTH2_CLIENT_ID clientSecret: $env: AUTH_OAUTH2_CLIENT_SECRET authorizationUrl: $env: AUTH_OAUTH2_AUTH_URL tokenUrl: $env: AUTH_OAUTH2_TOKEN_URL scope: $env: AUTH_OAUTH2_SCOPE saml: entryPoint: $env: AUTH_SAML_ENTRY_POINT issuer: $env: AUTH_SAML_ISSUER ...